Shopify/remote-dom/packages/core/README.md

 #### `RemoteRoot`

 The output of `createRemoteRoot` is a `RemoteRoot`.
-This object has methods methods for mutating the tree:
+This object has methods for mutating the tree:

 ##### `RemoteRoot#createText()`